emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/implement-access-control/exercise-1-implement-service-module-permissions.md

 ## Implement Permission Checking in the Remote Service

-1. **Implement** the class `com.liferay.training.gradebook.service.impl.AssignmentServiceImpl.java` as follows (You'll see an error for the `filterFindBy` method because it's not yet generated):
+1. **Implement** the class <code>com.liferay.training.gradebook.service.impl.AssignmentServiceImpl.java</code> as follows (You'll see an error for the `filterFindBy` method because it's not yet generated):

 ```java
 /**